 International events began to be organized in 1961 in Ufa and Moscow with the first FIM cup being organized in 1963.
 International championships have continuously been held since and the game has garnered a lot of attention from racing enthusiasts.

 What started with motorbikes has now included other types of vehicles and the sport is globally appreciated now.
-Snowmobiles, cars and all-terrain vehicles are now used in ice racing.
-The races are categorised into those that have studded tires and vehicles with non-studded tires.
+Snowmobiles, cars, and all-terrain vehicles are now used in ice racing.
+The races are categorized into those that have studded tires and vehicles with non-studded tires.
 Almost all dirt-track racing vehicles qualify for ice racing.

 If you would imagine racing on ice, you may be picturing bikes and cars slipping and sliding as they try to reach the finish line.
 That is exactly why tires were modified and studs were added to it for traction and better speeds.
 Many racers use sharpened studs because it improves traction by increasing the penetration.

 Click HERE to visit the TTS store filled with original products!